BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/CreateDataArrayFilter.md

 | Double | 64 bit | -1.7e+308 to -2.2e-308, 0.0, 2.2e-308 to 1.7e+308 (15 digits)|
 | Boolean | 8 bit |0 = false and any other value will be forced to 1 = true|

-The number of components should be at least 1.
-Examples of *Number of Components* would be 3 for an RGB Image, 1 for a gray scale image, 1 for a scalar array, 4 for a quaternions array, etc. All values of the array will be initialized to the user set value.
-The initialization value text box must have a user entry or the default value *0* will be used.
+The component dimensions should multiply together into a total number of components equal to at least 1.
+Examples of *Component Dimensions* would be [3] for an RGB Image, [1] for a gray scale image, [1] for a scalar array, [4] for a quaternions array, [10x5] for an array with 10x5 grids at each tuple, etc.  All values of the array will be initialized using the chosen initialization option.

 % Auto generated parameter table will be inserted here